What is PCO and PCOS?

 - Myth: Polycystic ovaries are painful.

 Fact: Polycystic ovaries do not cause pain.
 Pain in the ovary could be from ovulation or from a cyst, which should usually clear up in time.
+Large cysts can cause a lot of pain, however this is not related to PCO.

 - Myth: Scalp hair loss is usually due to PCOS.